pallets/click/docs/python3.rst

 *   ``sys.argv`` is always Unicode-based.
 This also means that the native type for input values to the types in Click is Unicode, and not bytes.

-    This causes problems when the terminal is incorrectly set and Python does not figure out the encoding.
+    This causes problems if the terminal is incorrectly set and Python does not figure out the encoding.
 In that case, the Unicode string will contain error bytes encoded as surrogate escapes.
 *   When dealing with files, Click will always use the Unicode file system